 1. Constellations at Hazel Hill Wood

-This blog is to give you a feel for these workshops.
+This blog is to give you a feel for the workshops that I regularly run at the wood.
 I want to also share a little about the name: “Wellspring of Wellbeing”, and how that relates to my constellation work and approach.
 I’m hoping to provide some useful background to constellations, especially if you’re new to this, and I’ll also share the broad format for the workshops so you’ll know what to expect when you come along.

 Some personal information: I’m of Greek heritage, and I am a UK citizen.
 Both my parents are Greek, from the Aegean island of Chios.
 I was born and educated in the UK, and have lived in Winchester (South of England) for over 15 years.
 I started off my professional life as a trainee architect, I then studied and worked as a person-centred counsellor and subsequently enjoyed a career in inclusion of disabled people into buildings.
 I have a long-held interest in people and organisations and what makes them tick, how we make meaning out of the challenges and opportunities before us.
 A few years ago I did a formal two-year training course to become a facilitator of constellations in Oxford, with ‘Core Constellations, Theory & Practice’.
 This provided exposure to many different approaches to constellations.
 I have been privileged to learn from very experienced and gifted facilitators: Albrecht Marr, Vivian Broughton, Barbara Morgan, Jan Jacob Stam and many others.
 I continue to do my regular personal and professional supervision work with a constellations peer group in Oxford, and I am also in 1-1 psychotherapy.